AnnnaKorol/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors-:

-This is a short instruction how you can play the game "ROCK-PAPER-SCISSORS".
-When you see a dialog window, you should provide your beat answer(rock, paper or scissors) and then click "OK" to see the result in the console.log of your browser.
-You will see also what round it is.
-You can try your lucky 5 times and at the end you will see the winner of this game: you or computer.
+This is a brief instruction on how to play the game “ROCK-PAPER-SCISSORS”.
+When you see the dialog box, you must specify your answer (rock, paper or scissors) and then click “OK” to see the result in your browser's console.log.
+You will also see what round it is now.
+You can try your luck 5 times, and at the end you will see the winner of this game: you or the computer.

 How this game was built:
-1) Create a  computer choice function based on Math.random() and convert the answer to the value (1,2,3);
+1) Create a computer selection function based on Math.random() and convert the answer to the value (1,2,3);
-2) Create a human function and make sure that you adjust the answer (e.g. "RoCk" );
+2) Create a human selection function and be sure to correct the answer (e.g., “RoCk”);
-3) Create a single round of the game where a single result of the first and other 4 rounds will be provided;
+3) Create one round of the game, which will provide a single result for the first round and the remaining 4 rounds;
-4) Create a function to calculate the total score for human and computer;
+4) Create a function to calculate total score for human and computer;
-5) Create a function to compare the total score of the human and computer after 5 round to know who is a winner.
+5) Create a function to compare the total points of the human and computer after 5 rounds to see who is the winner.